opencog/opencog/examples/pln/inference-control-learning/README.md

 the corpus of proofs involving <rule>.
 There is a subtlety though, in the cases where B is not in the trace of subproofs of T we simply don't know whether or not it could be a subproof, as such we cannot evaluate its TV as false.
-Instead we evaluate these as unknown, which would correspond to an simple TV with null confidence.
-So when we calculate the TV of the rule we need to take all these unknown into account and they will flatten the associate distribution, even when the number of instances is very high.
-TODO: find the exact formula.
+Instead we rely on a uncertain prior as explained in Subsection Record Inference Traces to have uncertain and partial negative observations.

 ```
 ImplicationScope <rule-TV>